Bangladesh's Hasina celebrates 'absolute victory' after polls without opposition

 Hasina has presided over breakneck economic growth in a country once beset by grinding poverty, but her government has been accused of rampant human rights abuses and a ruthless crackdown on dissent.

-"The Awami League has won the election," said Moniruzzaman Talukder, joint secretary of the Election Commission, adding that turnout was a meagre 41.8 percent.
+"The election was free and fair," Hasina told reporters in her first comments since the vote on Sunday, where her party took three-quarters of seats in parliament after polls boycotted by the opposition, with the turnout a meagre 41.8 percent.

-Talukder said Hasina's party had won 223 seats in Sunday's polls.
-But the support of other lawmakers, including from allied parties, means her actual control over the 300-seat parliament is even higher, analysts said.
+"If any party does not participate in the election, it does not mean there is no democracy," she said, adding that "those who want to criticise can criticise".

-The opposition Bangladesh Nationalist Party (BNP), which has seen its ranks diminished by mass arrests, called a general strike and, along with dozens of others, refused to participate in what they dubbed a "sham election".
+The opposition Bangladesh Nationalist Party (BNP), which has seen its ranks diminished by mass arrests, called a general strike and, along with dozens of others, refused to participate.

-Senior BNP leader Moyeen Khan called it a "fake election" and said the government was "illegitimate", he told reporters in Dhaka on Monday.
+Senior BNP leader Moyeen Khan called it a "fake election" and told reporters in Dhaka on Monday that the government was "illegitimate".

 "This is a one-party parliament," Ali Riaz of Illinois State University told AFP, adding that "only the allies of the Awami League had the opportunity to participate".